techworldwithmurali/devops-zero-to-hero/README.md

 Linux is a Unix-like operating system known for its stability, security, and open-source nature.
 It's widely used in servers, embedded systems, and desktop computers.

 ### Linux Distributions
-Linux distributions (distros) are variations of the Linux operating system packaged with different software bundles.
-Examples include Ubuntu, CentOS, Debian, and Fedora.
+Linux distributions (distros) package the Linux kernel with a collection of software to create complete operating systems.
+Examples include:

+- **Ubuntu**: User-friendly and widely used for desktop and server environments.
+- **CentOS**: Popular for servers due to its stability and long-term support.
+- **Debian**: Known for its stability and package management system.
+- **Fedora**: Rapidly evolving with the latest features for developers.
+- **Arch Linux**: Lightweight and customizable, favored by advanced users.

 ### Basic Commands